The Causes Behind Spinal Compression Fracture

 • Crush fracture.
 If the entire bone breaks, rather than just the front of the vertebra, it may be called a crush fracture.

 • Burst fracture.
-This type of fracture involves some loss of the height in both the front and back walls of the vertebral body (rather than just the front of the vertebra).
-Making this distinction is important because burst fractures can be unstable and result in progressive deformity or neurologic compromise.
+This type of fracture involves a loss of height in both the front and back walls of the vertebral body, rather than just the front.
+This distinction is important because burst fractures can be unstable, potentially leading to progressive deformity or neurological complications.

 What are some symptoms of Spinal Compression Fracture?